 - Permanency of the relationship.
 If you have a defined end date to their services, they are probably an independent contractor.

 - Nature and degree of control over their work.
 If you have only defined the outcome you expect from their work, they are likely an independent contractor.
 If, on the other hand, you’ve defined the hours that they work on the project and the tools they use to do it, there is a higher chance that they are an employee.

 - The relative investments in facilities and equipment by the worker and the employer.
 Have you provided the tools for the hire to do their job, such as giving them a computer to use?
 If so, they’re probably an employee.

 - The worker’s skills and initiative.
 Is the employee still free to pursue work from other employers?
 They are probably an independent contractor.
 The most common example is a VA.
 Although they may work for you to handle your inbox, they are free to do the same job for other employers during the same time.

 Depending on your business’ needs, hiring either an independent contractor or an employee carry different benefits or disadvantages for your business, so it’s important to define your business goals before making any hires.
 Always check with your state labor website to see how your state defines an independent contractor versus an employee.
 Also, always have a clear independent contractor or employee contract in place.
 Having sound hiring practices in place can save you from a big headache and financial surprise in the future.
-So, if you don’t have a clear contract or have doubts about your classification, be sure to consult an attorney who can guide you through the process.
+So, if you don’t have a clear online contract or have doubts about your classification, be sure to consult an attorney who can guide you through the process.